ddaletski/ML-alrgorithms/README.md

 # Machine Learning Algorithms
-Some machine learning algorithms implementations in Python and Numpy
+Some machine learning algorithms implementation in Python and Numpy

 ## Modules